bboshiZ/kiali/api.md

-# IstioConfig
+# IstioManager
-IstioConfig project, observability for the Istio service mesh
+IstioManager project, observability for the Istio service mesh

 ## Informations